 I’m sure you could tell from my last blog post how excited I was to try this vegan roast.
 Growing up in an Asian household I’ve eaten my fair share of soy protein and wheat gluten and I enjoy eating them.
 Like most Asians, meatless proteins like tofu and seitan are as common to the diet as beef, chicken and pork and it’s not treated as particularly special or unusual for an omnivore to eat as it is in western cultures where it’s usually only vegans who choose to eat meat alternatives.

 I’ve tried a few American/western vegan “meats” but I’ve mostly played it safe.
 I’ve tried veggie burgers and vegan chicken which have been pretty good for the most part but I think it’s really hard to mess up something so plain and simple.
 This Trader Joe’s roast was more complex compared to those foods.
 Or at least it was supposed to be but, disappointingly, it turned out to be very one note.
-And that one note is thyme.
-Lots and lots of thyme.
+And that one note is sage.
+Lots and lots of sage.